 How do you know if a skin is atopic?

 Firstly, any unusual signs that may appear on our skin require a visit to the dermatologist.
 This specialist will analyse your skin type, whether there is any skin affectation, and will provide you with a number of possible solutions.

 It is therefore very important to be aware of changes in the dermis or any other appearance, as well as taking care of it with products that are suitable to the skin type.

 Although, as we have already mentioned, the professional who should evaluate the condition of your skin is the dermatologist, there are several indications and symptoms that can give you a first warning if you have an atopic skin.

 The main symptoms of atopic skin are inflammation, redness, itching, vulnerability and sensitivity of the skin.
 This happens when the skin has a lack of water and/or oil, which causes the skin to be drier than usual and prone to irritation.

-As we have already seen, we know that one of the main symptoms is itching and irritation, therefore we have to take care of the scratches and frictions as these areas of the skin are very vulnerable and sensitive.
+As we have already seen, we know that one of the main symptoms is itching and irritation, so we must be careful with rubbing and scratching as these areas of skin are very vulnerable and sensitive.